Empathetech-LLC/container-library/debian-flutter-min/README.md

 ## debian-flutter-min

-An image built from Empathetech's [debian-gh base](../debian-gh/Dockerfile) that includes the Flutter SDK and the Android SDK.
+An image built from Empathetech's [debian-android-sdk](../debian-android-sdk/Dockerfile) base that includes the Flutter SDK.

 Running `Flutter doctor -v` in min returns